Keynote Video Production That Converts

 When Apple moved its keynotes to fully filmed productions, the industry read it as a pandemic workaround.
 It was not.
 It was a recognition that a pre-recorded keynote is a superior product.
 There are no stumbles, no laser-pointer fumbles, no dead air while a demo loads.
 Every cut is intentional.
 Every transition between the speaker and the product is seamless.
 The result plays like a 40-minute branded film that happens to announce products.

-The AI-First Keynote: Where Neverframe Is Different
+The AI-First Keynote: Where the Economics Break Open

 AI-generated B-roll and motion graphics

-The single most tedious part of keynote post-production is finding or shooting cutaway footage: the abstract visuals behind a statistic, the atmospheric shot under a big claim, the product concept that does not exist yet.
-AI generation produces bespoke, on-brand B-roll and motion graphics on demand, matched to your exact color palette and message.
+The single most tedious part of keynote post-production is finding or shooting cutaway footage: the abstract visual behind a statistic, the atmospheric shot under a big claim, the product concept that does not exist yet.
+AI generation produces bespoke, on-brand B-roll and motion graphics on demand, matched to your exact palette and message.
 No stock library that looks like everyone else's.
 No second shoot day.
 The B-roll is generated to fit the talk, not the other way around.

 Virtual sets and LED volume